IBE160/SG-Nettgrupp1/docs/Fase-1/PRD.md

 *   FR016: The system shall allow the business owner to update stock levels for products in the admin interface.
 *   FR017: The system shall integrate a Google Maps view on the landing page displaying the store's location.
 *   FR018: The system shall support a "click-and-collect" ordering model where payment occurs physically at pickup.
-*   FR019: The system shall automatically send an email notification to the customer when the business owner marks an order as "Processed" and ready for pickup.
+*   FR019: The system shall automatically send an email notification to the customer when the business owner marks an order as "Prepared" and ready for pickup.
 *   FR020: The admin interface shall support authenticated login.

 ### Non-Functional Requirements